-In the Learning Year (Sept 2020 – May 2021), Fellows will be expected to learn weekly in chevruta (2 hours), attend a weekly online shiur (2 hours), participate in a monthly online book club devoted to reading and analyzing important articles and books from the field of contemporary critical Talmud scholarship, and attend two four- to five-day in-person retreats.
+In the Learning Year (Sept 2022 – May 2023), Fellows will be expected to learn weekly in chevruta (2 hours), attend a weekly online shiur (2 hours), participate in a monthly online book club devoted to reading and analyzing important articles and books from the field of contemporary critical Talmud scholarship, and attend two four- to five-day in-person retreats.

 • identify as queer or trans

-• lead with self-awareness, groundedness, and humility
+• lead with self-awareness, groundedness, humility, and mentschiness

 • are committed to acknowledging and interrogating mechanisms of power and inequality in the world and the bet midrash

 • have had at least three years of experience learning in a SVARA bet midrash and/or in the SVARA method in chevruta